Registering Work with Biologicals

 - Certain categories of projects (rDNA/synthetic nucleic acid projects that are non-exempt from NIH Guidelines, BSL-3 projects, and Select Agent projects) require full Institutional Biosafety Committee (IBC) review and approval.
 The committee meets monthly and the registration form submittal deadline is 5 pm on the first Wednesday of each month.
 [IBC Meeting schedule]

-- Projects or experiments involving deliberate transfer of recombinant/synthetic nucleic acids into human subjects must also be reviewed by the NIH OBA (Appendix M of the NIH Guidelines) and a UF IRB.
+- Projects or experiments involving deliberate transfer of recombinant/synthetic nucleic acids into human subjects must also be reviewed by the NIH Office of Science Policy (Appendix M of the NIH Guidelines) and a UF IRB.

 - Projects involving any animal work must also be approved by the UF IACUC.
 IACUC protocols will not receive final approval until Biological Safety Office and/or IBC approval is obtained.
 Biological Safety Office staff advise the IACUC staff of approved, denied or tabled projects.

 - Projects may be approved, denied or tabled until all necessary information is provided.